coolstar/Chimera13/README.md

 **NOTE: CHIMERA13 IS A CODENAME.
 THIS PROJECT WILL BE RENAMED WHEN IT IS READY FOR RELEASE.
 UI WILL BE ADDED LATER BEFORE RELEASE AS WELL**

-**NOTE: THIS PROJECT IS CURRENTLY ONLY USEFUL FOR END USERS AS A NONCE-SETTER.
+**NOTE: THIS PROJECT IS CURRENTLY ONLY USEFUL FOR END USERS AS A NONCE-SETTER + REMOUNT/ROOTFS RESTORE.
 IT IS INCOMPLETE AND WILL NOT JAILBREAK YOUR DEVICE YET**

 This is the project for the soon-to-be Chimera13 jailbreak.